Kota Hoshino

-Kota Hoshino (星野 康太, Hoshino Kōta) (born April 23, 1975) is a Japanese composer and sound designer.
-As part of FromSoftware's sound team, Hoshino is best known for composing multiple games in the Armored Core series and as the bassist and vocalist of FreQuency.
+Kota Hoshino (星野 康太, Hoshino Kōta) (born April 23, 1975) is a Japanese composer and sound designer who works for the video game developer FromSoftware.
+Hoshino is best known for composing multiple games in the Armored Core series and as the bassist and singer of their internal band FreQuency.

 Career

-Kota Hoshino was born in Tokyo, Japan on April 23, 1975, and studied at Surugadai University.
+Hoshino was born in Tokyo, Japan on April 23, 1975, and studied at Surugadai University.
 Hoshino began working at FromSoftware in spring of 1998, feeling that his music would complement the games' visuals.
 His first role was composing music for Shadow Tower for the PlayStation.
 As the game uses very little music, many of Hoshino's contributions were unused, though some unused tracks were later used in Evergrace.
 The same year, he contributed music for Echo Night.
 In 1999, Hoshino composed the soundtrack of Armored Core: Master of Arena with Tsukasa Saitoh and Keiichiro Segawa, and had since written music for the series.
 During the FromSoftware Games Event Autumn 2018 in Osaka, Hoshino said that the game's opening theme, "Apex in Circle," was a challenging composition as it had to match the development of the intro cutscene.
 Hoshino stated that he cannot read music, so he usually does not compose orchestral scores.
 Hoshino was the composer and sound designer for Evergrace, which released in 2000 for the PlayStation 2.
 For the soundtrack, Hoshino used voices as the primary instrument, editing samples of his own with Sound Forge to create an "ethnic" sound, in addition to instruments including shakuhachi, shamisen, and synthesized percussion.

 Hoshino composed for Armored Core: Verdict Day with Yuka Kitamura, which released in 2013.
 Following the game's release, Hoshino worked mainly on sound design, including Sekiro: Shadows Die Twice and Elden Ring, and returned to music duties with Armored Core VI: Fires of Rubicon as lead composer.
 During development, Hoshino was given keywords by game director Masaru Yamamaura in order to set the game's tone and evoke a "sense of loneliness and nostalgia."
 The game's soundtrack released physically on March 20, 2024, which included arrangements and some original compositions in a bonus third disc by various FromSoftware composers.
 For his own contributions to Disc 3, Hoshino sought to incorporate elements that he felt he couldn't deliver to the game's original soundtrack.